(Veterinarians - full testing information is on this page)

 Meryl Littman, VMD, DACVIM, Professor Emerita of Medicine (Clinician-Educator), University of Pennsylvania School of Veterinary Medicine, who led the research into PLN in Wheatens for decades, created “Recommendations Concerning Protein-Losing Nephropathy (PLN) in Soft Coated Wheaten Terriers” which you should give to your veterinarian.

-Dr Littman has retired, but is available for paid consultations, please contact her at firstname.lastname@example.org
+Dr Littman has retired, but is available for paid consultations, please contact her at this email

 The International Renal Interest Society (IRIS) have published consensus guidelines on the treatment of Renal Disease.

-If the blood/urinalysis tests confirm abnormalities, you and your vet need to take immediate action.
+Should the blood/urinalysis tests confirm abnormalities, you and your vet need to take action.

 You - Contact your breeder immediately, he/she will want to know in order to help you and to take action on other dogs in their breeding program.

-Your veterinarian – Please contact a Specialist in your area or a Key Researcher.
+Your veterinarian – contact a Veterinarian Specialist in your area or a Key Researcher.

-Some people keep a spreadsheet on their computer with all the test results.
-The Watchdog Health Tracker is available in the UK via WHI and is available in the USA through
+The *Watchdog Health Tracker is available in the UK (example on this page) and is available in the USA through the SCWTCA Endowment Inc.

-WHI would like to thank: Dr Allenspach, Dr Littman and Dr Vaden and the ©Soft-Coated Wheaten Terrier Club of America (SCWTCA – visit www.scwtca.org)
+WHI would like to thank: Dr Littman, Dr Vaden and Dr Allenspach and the ©Soft-Coated Wheaten Terrier Club of America (SCWTCA – visit www.scwtca.org)

 for their kind permission to reproduce this information.